dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

   - docs/extensions/postgresql
 ---

-The `postgres` extension allows DuckDB to directly read and write data from a running Postgres database instance.
+The `postgres` extension allows DataMiner to directly read and write data from a running Postgres database instance.
 The data can be queried directly from the underlying Postgres database.
-Data can be loaded from Postgres tables into DuckDB tables, or vice versa.
+Data can be loaded from Postgres tables into DataMiner tables, or vice versa.
 See the [official announcement](/2022/09/30/postgres-scanner) for implementation details and background.

 ## Installing and Loading